kutubparsola/technozz/README.md

 # technozz
-a practical go through the concept of diffrent web dev languages
+a practical go through the concept of diffrent web dev languages.